sendyhalim/blog/content/posts/programming/2024-01-20-traceroute-naive-implementation-part-2-raw-ip-socket.md

 // The default value is true inside etherparse::Ipv4Header::new() method.
 // The DF bit is not set when observing traceroute
-// through tcpdump, so we're just mimicking the behaviour here. ipv4_header.dont_fragment = false;
+// through tcpdump, so we're just mimicking the behavior here. ipv4_header.dont_fragment = false;

-// If set to true then `send` method will expect us to include IPv4 header
+// If set to true then `send` method will expect us to include an IP header
 // in the data that we pass into send_to method ip_raw_socket.set_header_included(true).unwrap();